 New mom?
 Our Stroller Fitness classes at the Oval are a fantastic deal.
 With the monthly pass you get an average of 12 classes for the price of 8.
 Have an older child?
 Contact us and we will set you up with FREE chlidminding on site.

-Makeup Class Policy: We understand that you might miss a class or two.
-You can make up a maximum of 2 missed classes* per session - these can be made up in the Richmond territory within 30 days of the missed class.
+Makeup Class Policy: We understand that you might miss a class.
+You can make up 1 missed class* per session - this can be made up in the Richmond territory within 30 days of the missed class.
 You will need to get a signed makeup class card from your instructor.
 No makeup class card = no makeup class.

 New participants are welcome in any of our programs at any time!
 You can do either drop-in classes, or you can register for a pro-rated amount for the remainder of the session!
 Please refer to the Richmond Fit 4 Two Calender for accurate class listings!